elcomtik/ansible-role-init/README.md

 Defaults:\
 \
 bootstrap_user: "root"\				#user which will initialy configure host, until ansible_user is created
 \
 remove_bootstrap_user_ssh_keys: false		#enables to delete ssh_key from bootstrap user account
 \
 ssh_user: ansible\
 \
-ssh_keys_path: "/files/ssh-keys"	#path relative to playbook rundir
+ssh_keys_path: "files/ssh-keys"			#path relative to playbook directory
 \
 ssh_keys: [] 					#by default empty list.
 Must be defined, should by name of pubkey file, which is placed in ssh_key_path directory\

 Dependencies
 ------------